inside, overlaps, touches occlusion queries

 WindowOpening --> Sill s('1,'1,windowSetback) t(0,0,'-1) [ i(openbox) Wall ] Window

-To make this rule react to occlusions, we add a touches condition:
+To make this rule react to occlusions, add a touches condition:

-Now, in case the geometry of the WindowOpening shape, which is a rectangular polygon generated by the typical facade split rules, touches another shape's geometry, the rule just invokes the Wall rule and does not create a window.
+Now, if the geometry of the WindowOpening shape, which is a rectangular polygon generated by typical facade split rules, touches another shape's geometry, the rule invokes Wall and does not create a window.
 Otherwise the rule is applied as before.
-The above figure shows the resulting building model on the right.